 Types of Collagen Available:

 As we mentioned in the beginning, there are many types of collagen available.
 They are all derived from animals, which means there is not a vegan option.
-The type of collagen you choose is important, since it is so essential to our over well-being.
-Available supplements come from bovine collagen, porcine collagen, marine collagen , or chicken collagen, and it is formed from the bones and skin of that animal.
+The type of collagen you choose is important since it is so essential to our well-being.
+Available supplements come from bovine collagen, porcine collagen, marine collagen, or chicken collagen, and it is formed from the bones and skin of that animal.
 It comes as pills or powder; more specifically, collagen protein powder, hydrolyzed collagen, and collagen peptides.
 There aren't many differences between each supplement when it comes to the overall benefits.
 Health benefits include: healthy skin, assisting with weight loss through increased protein intake, improved skin elasticity, less joint pain, and more.
 Since these products are coming from animals, make sure to read the labels and see what's in the ingredients.
 Clean and simple is best.
-Look for things like grass-fed, wild-caught, organic, and non-gmo.
+Look for things like grass-fed, wild-caught, organic, and non-GMO.
 That way you know you are getting the very best product.
 At the end of the day, it comes down to finding a product that works for you and helps you achieve the results you want with your health and wellness goals.
 If you're worried about how much collagen you should be taking, or don't want to deal with the hassle of pills and powder, consider trying our Kalumi BEAUTYfood bars.
-Each bar contains 12 grams of wild-caught marine collagen, and 15 grams of protein.
-Additionally, they are packed with superfoods that help keep you full and sustain your energy.
-They work perfectly for a pre or post-workout snack, or a quick and delicious meal replacement on-the-go.
+We make it easy to get in your 12 grams a day.
+In addition to wild-caught marine collagen, our bars contain 15 grams of clean protein and contain sweet potato (vitamin A) and cocoa butter (flavonoids and polyphenols) to help promote and retain collagen production further.
+Additionally, they are packed with superfoods that help keep you fully energized.
+Perfectly fit for a quick snack anytime and anywhere, or even a delicious meal replacement!